pymeasure/pymeasure/docs/dev/adding_instruments.rst

 In this case, do not specify the fixture's scope, so it is called for every test function using it.

-To run the test, specify the address of the device to be used via the :code:`--device-address` command line argument and use the :code:`-k` option to select only relevant tests.
+To run the test, specify the address of the device to be used via the :code:`--device-address` command line argument and limit pytest to the relevant tests.
+You can filter tests with the :code:`-k` option or you can specify the filename.
 For example, if your tests are in a file called :code:`test_extreme5000_with_device.py`, invoke pytest with :code:`pytest -k extreme5000 --device-address TCPIP::192.168.0.123::INSTR"`.

 There might also be tests where manual intervention is necessary.
 In this case, skip the test by prepending the test function with a :code:`@pytest.mark.skip(reason="A human needs to press a button.")` decorator.